 Dynamic Difficulty Adjustment makes sense in a lot of games.
-As a a consumer, I like appealing games.
+As a consumer, I like appealing games.
 There is nothing worse than having spend €100 on a game that isn’t fun after 2 hours.

 In addition to that, EA must have invested a considerable amount in developing and patenting of their new Dynamic Difficulty Adjustment concept.